alexander-mead/pyhalomodel/README.md

 Start a script with
 ```
 import numpy
-import halomodel as halo
+import pyhalomodel as halo
 ```
-ensuring that `halomodel.py` is visible to your `path`.
-Importing via `import halomodel as halo` is nice because the functions then have nice names.
+Importing via `import pyhalomodel as halo` is nice because the functions then have readable names (e.g., `halo.model`, `halo.profile`).
 To make non-linear power spectrum predictions using the halo model requires a linear power spectrum.
 In our demonstration notebooks we always take this from `CAMB`, but it could come from any source.
 Calculations also require the variance in the linear density field when smoothed on comoving scale $R$: $\sigma^2(R)$.
 Once again, this function could come from any source, but we take it from `CAMB`.

 A typical call to create an instance of a `model` object looks like
 ```
-hmod = halo.model(z, Omega_m, name='Tinker et al. (2010)', Dv=330., dc=1.686, verbose=True)
+model = halo.model(z, Omega_m, name='Tinker et al. (2010)', Dv=330., dc=1.686, verbose=True)
 ```
 where:
 - `z` is the redshift